Alcea rosea | SKU: 1064

 - Good for landscaping and ornamental gardens

-(Alcea rosea) Grown by Thomas Jefferson at Monticello, but mentioned even earlier in 1629 by John Parkinson, who described this single hollyhock as being “of a darke red like blackblood.”
-Appears black on overcast days, but will have a hint of red in bright sun.
+(Alcea rosea) This single hollyhock was described in 1629 by English botanist John Parkinson as being “of a darke red like blackblood.”
+It appears black on overcast days, but will have a hint of red in bright sun.
 Plant next to a white fence for a spectacular contrast.
 Self-seeding biennial, 5-6' tall.

 Direct Seed: 1/8" Deep

 Germination: 10-14 Days